Create a New Project

-- Click Channel Guide+ and select the channels you want your project to support.
+- Click Add Channel and select the channels you want your project to support.

-- Click a channel to see its guide.
-Follow the instructions to set up each channel.
+- Click a channel to see its guide, and follow the instructions to set up each channel.
 The Web Notifications Quickstart Guide will link you to Configure Web Notifications.